 Once upon a time, kings and queens embarked upon royal tours to visit the distant corners of their realm.
-Today we invite you to walk no more than a few short blocks to meet Laramie’s special brand of “royalty” – magnificent Victorian, Queen Anne, and Tudor homes, the crown jewels of our town’s rich architectural heritage.
-Each of our three tours combines a variety of these and other architectural styles but has a unique flavor all its own.
+Today, we invite you to walk no more than a few short blocks to meet Laramie’s special brand of “royalty” – magnificent Victorian, Queen Anne, and Tudor homes, the crown jewels of our town’s rich architectural heritage.
+Each of our three tours combines a variety of these and other architectural styles, but has a unique flavor all its own.

 From its beginning, Laramie was a railroad town, and, like other “Hell-on-Wheels” towns, its early history was violent and spectacular.
 Named for a French trapper, Jacques LaRamie, it was also one of the few end-of-the-tracks encampments along the route that survived.

-The Union Pacific built shops and a roundhouse in Laramie City, providing a payroll.
+The Union Pacific built shops and a roundhouse in Laramie City providing a payroll.
 Before long, a public school, three churches and a national bank were open.
 By 1890, the town boasted an electric light plant, rolling mills, soda works, planing mills, a brewery, flour mill, glassworks, brick kilns, stone quarries, a railroad tie treatment plant, and a soap factory.
 Its public buildings included a courthouse, city hall, territorial prison, and various mercantile establishments that served its burgeoning population of 6,388.
-The tents and shanties were soon replaced by a variety of small and medium-sized folk houses, and several elaborate Victorian homes.
+The tents and shanties were soon replaced by a variety of small to medium-sized folk houses and several elaborate Victorian homes.

 These turbulent early years of the Gem City of the Plains (a nickname bestowed in the early 1870s by the publisher of a local newspaper) left a colorful legacy that continues to attract visitors to Laramie’s historic downtown, its museums, and those same Victorian homes, many of which are now listed in the National Register of Historic Places.